funtruth/MafiaBox-Dev/README.md

 - Unchecked items are moved over to day of completion

 ## WIP
-- [ ] removed current/repeat variable from results.
-1 edge case may be that variables with wildcards should be allowed to repeat because they have potential to end up as different variables.
 - [ ] merge DEFAULT_VAR_ID with LOGIC_ITEM_VAR
 - [ ] Declared variables no longer store their state in the logicItem, but at the top-level of the Logic itself.
 Therefore, a check needs to take place when deleting logicItems.
 This needs to be added to the LogicEngine as well.
 - [ ] There may be a problem with variableType matching, [uid, key] should not be matching with a rss.gameState.phase
-- [ ] Save wildcards while going through PickVar/PickVarSubfields
 - [ ] move eventEditor to a modal view to write better pseudo code.
 Currently not working well.

+## 06/05/2019
+### Major

+### Minor
+- [x] Save wildcards while going through PickVar/PickVarSubfields
+- [x] removed current/repeat variable from results.
+1 edge case may be that variables with wildcards should be allowed to repeat because they have potential to end up as different variables.

 ## 06/04/2019
 ### Major